Death to the Non-Profit Model (sort of)

 As heretical and calloused as this might sound, this logic is actually gaining traction in the non-profit world.

 Lublin, in particular, describes “mission creep” and the expensive nature of “immortal” foundations founded -- and supported --with the best of intentions.
-Sirolli mentions the ineffective nature of organizations which parachute in without the lived experience or cultural context necessary to be effective.
-Pallotta painfully narrates the story in which we're conditioned to respond happily to wealthy entrepreneurs, but often offended by (or deeply suspicious of) the idea of "rich" do-gooders.
+Sirolli mentions the ineffective nature of organizations that parachute in without the lived experience or cultural context necessary to be effective.
+Pallotta painfully narrates the story in which we're conditioned to respond happily to wealthy entrepreneurs but are often offended by (or deeply suspicious of) the idea of "rich" do-gooders.

 “We have a visceral reaction to the idea that anyone would make very much money helping other people.
 Interestingly, we don't have a visceral response to the notion that people would make a lot of money not helping other people.
 You know, you want to make 50 million dollars selling violent video games to kids, go for it… But you want to make half a million dollars trying to cure kids of malaria, and you're considered a parasite yourself.”
 Pallotta says.